PlanB-Network/bitcoin-educational-content/README.md

 ### Sat Reward

-We consider that any review should be rewarding in sat, so we have derived a equation to compute the corresponding reward to any review contribution:
+We consider that any review should be rewarding in sat, so we have derived an equation to compute the corresponding reward to any review contribution:
 $$R(W)=B+U\cdot D_C \cdot D_L \cdot W$$

 with $R$ the reward, $B$ the base fee (currently 2,500 sats), $U$ the review urgency, $D_C$ the difficulty content, $D_L$ the language difficulty (see below for factor values) and $W$ the number of words in the content.